 You’ve heard it a million times before: Staffing is a major issue for the restaurant industry.
 That’s why you should take your time developing your training manual to be as clear and specific as possible.
 Don’t overlook any processes and systems you have in place at your restaurant.
 Make sure all new hires follow this program, no matter how much experience they bring to the table.
 Think of every new employee as if they’re new to the game.
 It’ll lead to a well-equipped and productive restaurant team.
-For more tips on how to staff your restaurant check out our guide here.

 Whether you're creating a restaurant employee training manual for the first time or looking to revamp your existing one, we’ve got you covered.
 In this guide, we break down the key elements of an effective training manual and how you can create one for your restaurant.

 Follow along by downloading the restaurant training manual template.